2015 was a big year for Australia in Eurovision, the biggest in our short history at the Contest.

 She turned it up a notch in 2016 with a playful delivery and an outfit that coordinated with the Opera House behind her.

-It wasn't until that iconic year of 2017that Lee Lin Chin's account tweeted throughout.
+It wasn't until that year of 2017 that Lee Lin Chin's account tweeted throughout the show.

 Naturally Eurovision fans were devastated.

-That year the reading the votes at Eurovision Lisbon gig went to her fellow SBS presenter, and Portuguese speaker, Ricardo Goncalvez.
+That year the reading the votes at Eurovision Lisbon gig went to her fellow SBS presenter, and Portuguese speaker, Ricardo Goncalvez and since then has been conducted by Electric Fields, Courtney Act, Joel Creasey and Catherine Martin.

-Since she left SBS Lee Lin Chin has been quiet (including her Twitter account) though she has done Uber Eats ads with Nick Kyrgios and fans are calling for her to be a guest judge on the upcoming RuPaul's Drace Down Under.
+Since she left SBS, Lee Lin Chin has been quiet (including her Twitter account) though she has done Uber Eats ads with Nick Kyrgios and fans are calling for her to be a guest judge on RuPaul's Drace Down Under.

 We certainly hope to see more of her in the future but she has already gone down as an iconic Australian of Eurovision much loved by fans at home and abroad.